-Of course, if you prefer just a little bit of gold, you could gild the trim with some paint like my mother did with these chairs.
-Click HERE to see how to make gold-trimmed chairs.
+Of course, if you prefer just a little bit of gold, you could gild the trim on some chairs with some paint like my mother did with these chairs.

 When I created the upholstered backdrop in my dining room, I was trying to add a focal point that would make the dining area stand out.